mikemadisonweb/yii2-rabbitmq/README.md

 Configuration
 -------------
-This extension facilitates creation of RabbitMQ [producers and consumers](https://www.rabbitmq.com/tutorials/tutorial-three-php.html) to meet your specific needs.
+This extension facilitates the creation of RabbitMQ [producers and consumers](https://www.rabbitmq.com/tutorials/tutorial-three-php.html) to meet your specific needs.
 This is an example basic config:
 ```php
 <?php
 return [